top of page

 e.g. someone trying to redevelop comfort being touched and held by a male bodied person, someone wanting to feel safe opening up

-• Those who feel a calling or alighned with this work, and curious to find out more
+• Those who feel a calling or aligned with this work, and curious to find out more

 If these examples resonate with you, then